 Ajay Chautala granted 2-week furlough

-Jannayak Janta Party leader Dushyant Chautala's father Ajay Chautala, who is lodged in the Tihar jail here after his conviction in a teachers' recruitment scam, has been granted furlough for two weeks, officials said.
-The development comes on a day the Bharatiya Janata Party staked claim to form the government in Haryana after Dushyant Chautala's JJP offered support to the saffron party, which fell short of a majority in the assembly election.
+Jannayak Janata Party leader Dushyant Chautala's father Ajay Chautala, who is lodged in the Tihar jail here after being convicted in a corruption case, has been granted furlough for two weeks, officials said on Saturday.
+The development comes on a day the BJP staked claim to form the government in Haryana after JJP offered support to the saffron party, which fell short of a majority in the assembly elections.

 Dushyant, who met his father shortly before meeting his 10 legislators on Friday to take a decision on supporting the BJP, will take oath as the deputy chief minister of the Manohar Lal Khattar-led government on Sunday.
 Ajay Chautala is scheduled to leave the Tihar jail on Sunday, officials said.